impetuosa/alce-tool-northwind/README.md

   After importing Alce into your pharo launcher you must have, in the list below the tool bar, a new entry named Alce-Northwind.
   Double click the entry (or click over it and push the button "Launch").
   The first time you need to have an internet connection, for the pharo launcher to download the propoer virtual machine.
-  Right after a new window will open presenting a Pharo image with the Alce tool opened.
+  Right after a new window will open presenting the Alce tool.

 ## Using Alce